pojntfx/networked-linux-memsync/docs/notes.md

   - While the managed mounts API mostly works, there are some issues with it being implemented in Go
   - This is mostly due to deadlocking issues; if the GC tries to release memory, it has to stop the world
   - If the `mmap` API is used, it is possible that the GC tries to manage the underlying slice, or tries to release memory as data is being copied from the mount
-  - Because the NBD server that provides the byte slice is also running in the same process, this causes a deadlock as the server that provides the backend for the mount is also frozen (https://github.com/pojntfx/r3map/blob/main/pkg/mount/slice_managed.go#L70-L93)
+  - Because the NBD server that provides the byte slice is also running in the same process that is consuming the byte slice, this causes a deadlock as the server that provides the backend for the mount is also frozen (https://github.com/pojntfx/r3map/blob/main/pkg/mount/slice_managed.go#L70-L93)
   - A workaround for this is to lock the `mmap`ed region into memory, but this will also cause all chunks to be fetched, which leads to a high `Open()` latency
   - This is fixable by simply starting the server in separate process or other context where the GC does not cause it to stop, and then `mmap`ing
   - Issues like this however are hard to fix, and point to Go potentially not being the correct language to use for this part of the system